Health (game terminology): Regeneration

-The 1982 Apple II platform game Crisis Mountain displays health as a number from 3 (full) to 0 (dead), and health gradually regenerates over time.
-In Hydlide (1984) and the Ys series, the character's health (represented as both hit points and a health meter) are restored when the character does not move.
+The 1982 Apple II platform game Crisis Mountain displays health as a number from 3 (full) to 0 (dead), which gradually heals one point at a time.
+In Nintendo's arcade game Punch-Out!!
+(1983), a stamina meter replenishes every time the player successfully strikes the opponent.
+In Hydlide (1984) and the Ys series, the character's health (represented as both hit points and a health meter) is gradually restored when the character does not move.
 Halo: Combat Evolved (2001) is credited with popularizing the use of regeneration in first-person shooters.
 However, according to GamesRadar+'s Jeff Dunn, regeneration in its current form was introduced in The Getaway (2002), as Halo: Combat Evolved only used shield regeneration.

 Defense

 Arneson is also credited for the term "armor class" which was used in Chainmail and then Dungeons & Dragons; "although armor class might have been inspired by the rules in Don't Give Up the Ship!, there is not an explicit attribute with that name in the game's rules. [...]
 It seems more likely that Arneson's house rules for armor class never made it into the final published version of the wargame".
 However, many role-playing games that followed Dungeons & Dragons moved away from the term "armor class" and simply replaced the term with "defense".